Gift Wrap (£2.75)

-Morus nigra is rightly loved for its heart shaped serrated green leaves.
+Morus Nigra King James is rightly loved for its heart-shaped serrated green leaves.
 The bark is gnarled, giving even younger trees an old and historic appearance.
-The berries emerge throughout the summer time, ripening to a deep purple luscious juicy fruit in September.
+The berries on emerge throughout the summertime, ripening to a deep purple luscious juicy fruit in September.
 In spring cut grass and spray with seaweed solution, come summer collect the fruit as they drop and enjoy the leafy glade of its leaves.
 Not much pruning is necessary but thin and removing dead or diseased growth in early winter.
 Very old trees need careful attention to check and protect them

-King James has a faster fruiting process then the Black Mulberry but Mulberries are still much appreciated for their beauty even without fruit.
+King James 1st has a faster fruiting process than the Black Mulberry but Mulberries are still much appreciated for their beauty even without fruit.

-This tree will tolerate most soil conditions, preferring a lighter well drained soil and a warm aspect.
-They are rarely bothered by frost as they late in coming into flower and leaf.
+This tree will tolerate most soil conditions, preferring lighter well drained soil and a warm aspect.
+They are rarely bothered by frost as they are late in coming into flower and leaf.
 Mulberries have an advantage in that they do not suffer from many pests or diseases.
 Their roots are quite brittle so care must be taken when planting.
-(Best in early spring) It is an extremely long lived specimen which will spread almost as wide as it grows tall.
+It is an extremely long-lived specimen that will spread almost as wide as it grows tall.
 It is a great addition to a garden, bringing interest all year round that includes its long historic tale.

 The Mulberries are produced with a very rich, intense flavour.
 Large and succulent fruit cropping in August can be eaten straight off the tree or used in cooking.